PE & Sports Premium Funding

 Lunchtime activities

-Our lunchtime assistants run sporting activities such as hula hoop, racket games, ball games.
+Our lunchtime coaches run sporting activities such as hula hoop, racket games, ball games.

 Our PE teacher runs PE lessons/activities during the children's lunch break.